-The methodological details allowing the calculation of the deviation (or gap) of the credit-to-GDP ratio from its long-term average are described in the annex to the recommendation issued by the SRB on 16 November 2015:
+Methodological information allowing the calculation the deviation (or gap) of the credit-to-GDP ratio from its long-term average is described in the Annex to the Recommendation issued by the CRS on 16 November 2015.

-The development of the credit-to-GDP ratio and of its long-term trend, of its deviation from this trend and of the countercyclical buffer guide are presented below.2 The data used includes the loans granted by Luxembourg banks to Luxembourg households and non-financial undertakings.
+The development of the credit-to-GDP ratio, its long-term trend, its gap compared to its trend and the reference countercyclical buffer rate are presented below.
+The data used includes the loans granted by Luxembourg banks to Luxembourg households and non-financial undertakings.